L-A-Sandhu/CNN-Image-Classification-and-Benchmarking/README.md

 python script_name.py --mode train --dataset <dataset_name> --model <model_name> --threshold <threshold_value>
    ```

- --mode: Specify whether to train or test (train or test).
+ --mode: Specify whether to train or test (train or test).<br>
- --dataset: The name of the dataset directory (located under ./data/).
+ --dataset: The name of the dataset directory (located under ./data/).<br>
- --model: The name of the CNN model architecture.
+ --model: The name of the CNN model architecture.<br>
- --threshold: The threshold value for classification (default is 0.55).
+ --threshold: The threshold value for classification (default is 0.55).<br>

 # Example:
    ```